Centre for Communication, Cultural and Media Studies

 Critical public relations and applied communication

-CCCMS offers opportunities for postgraduate study for PhD or Masters by Research (MRes) degrees.
+CCCMS offers opportunities for postgraduate study for PhD, Master of Research (MRes) or Professional Doctorate in Cultural Leadership.

 We welcome enquiries and applications relating to any of the areas of current activity.
 Consistent with the critical focus of research conducted within the Centre, we welcome applications for research that combines theoretically robust critique with an interest in practices, be they creative, discursive or institutional in nature.

-Initial enquiries can be made to Dr Magda Pieczka, or to individual members of the Centre who are engaged in the relevant area of research.
+Initial enquiries can be made to Professor David Stevenson, or to individual members of the Centre who are engaged in the relevant area of research.